survivejs/webpack-book/manuscript/styling/01_loading.md

 ![Less](images/less.png)

 [Less](http://lesscss.org/) is a CSS processor packed with functionality.
-Using Less doesn’t take a lot of effort through webpack as [less-loader](https://www.npmjs.com/package/less-loader) deals with the heavy lifting.
-You should install [less](https://www.npmjs.com/package/less) as well given it’s a peer dependency of *less-loader*.
+Using Less doesn't take a lot of effort through webpack as [less-loader](https://www.npmjs.com/package/less-loader) deals with the heavy lifting.
+You should install [less](https://www.npmjs.com/package/less) as well given it's a peer dependency of *less-loader*.

 Consider the following minimal setup: